Knitting can seem a bit scary if you have never done it before, but there are so many easy knitting patterns for beginners out there for you to try.

 You want to choose a pattern that allows you to practice one type of stitch throughout.

-Using super bulky yarn is probably best for your first scarf, as this will be easier for you to handle and to see if you make any mistakes.
+Using bulky or super bulky yarn is probably best for your first scarf, as this will be easier for you to handle and to see if you make any mistakes.

 Knitting For Beginners